 To prevent Excel from changing the number format, follow these steps:

 This video shows how to copy new data, where some cells are blank, and paste over existing data, without pasting the blank cells.
 Use the Paste Special command, and select Skip Blanks, to avoid overwriting existing data with blanks.

 You can download the sample file, to follow along with the video.
-The zipped file is in xlsx format, and does not contain macros.

 If a range of cells contains numbers, blank cells and text, you can use the Go To Special command to select just the cells with numbers.
 Then, copy those cells, and paste in another location on the worksheet.